kgruiz/chatgpt-queue/README.md

 ## Development

-Project structure:
+Project structure (managed by [WXT](https://wxt.dev/)):

-- `chatgpt-queue/manifest.json` - MV3 manifest and permissions.
+- `src/entrypoints/content.ts` - Queue UI, automation logic, attachment handling, and model selection.
-- `chatgpt-queue/bg.js` - Background service worker relaying keyboard commands and toolbar clicks.
+- `src/entrypoints/background.ts` - Background service worker relaying keyboard commands and toolbar clicks.
-- `chatgpt-queue/content.js` - Queue UI, automation logic, attachment handling, and model selection.
-- `chatgpt-queue/bridge.js` - ProseMirror helper that reliably replaces the ChatGPT composer content.
+- `src/entrypoints/bridge.ts` - ProseMirror helper injected into the page's main world for reliable composer edits.
-- `chatgpt-queue/styles.css` - Styling for the floating queue and inline buttons.
+- `src/styles/content.css` - Styling for the floating queue and inline buttons; imported by the content entrypoint.
+- `wxt.config.ts` - Single source of truth for the MV3 manifest, permissions, and commands.

 Workflow:

-1. Make your edits inside the `chatgpt-queue/` directory.
-2. Visit `chrome://extensions`, click **Reload** on the unpacked entry, and refresh your ChatGPT tab.
-3. Watch DevTools for selector warnings if the ChatGPT UI changes; update `SEL.*` in `content.js` whenever necessary.
+1. Install dependencies once with `pnpm install`, then run `pnpm dev` (or `pnpm dev:firefox`) to start WXT's watch/build loop.
+2. Load the generated `.output/<browser>-mv3` folder as an unpacked extension.
+WXT will keep rebuilding there and trigger reloads.
+3. Keep your edits inside `src/`; WXT rebundles automatically and surfaces type errors via `pnpm typecheck`.
+4. When selectors break, update the relevant helpers (mostly in `src/entrypoints/content.ts`) and rerun `pnpm build` to verify production output.

 ## Troubleshooting